Normal, Illinois, is a college town in the middle of the Praire State. It is the smaller half of the Bloomington-Normal area.

 Cognitive Behavioral Therapy (CBT)

 Cognitive Behavioral Therapy (CBT) is a form of talk therapy.
 It can help with depression, anxiety, and substance use disorders, among other things.
-CBT helps the patient work through flawed thinking and unproductive behaviors as they develop better coping methods.
+CBT helps the patient work through flawed thinking and unproductive behaviors as they develop better methods of coping.
 Instead of resorting to drugs or alcohol when triggered, for example, they’ll become more aware of the problems driving such behaviors and can learn to nip temptation in the bud.

 Paying for Rehabs in Normal, Illinois